storypku/cuda-support-for-bazel/README.md

 ## Warnings Ahead

-Note that `CUDA support for Bazel` IN THIS REPO was tailored to run on Linux ONLY.
+Note that `CUDA Support for Bazel` IN THIS REPO was tailored to run on Linux ONLY.
+And tailored to support `x86_64` and `aarch64` architectures ONLY for my own need.
+To add more architecture support, please refer to [Tensorflow](https://github.com/tensorflow/tensorflow.git).

-The "editor" stripped off Windows and MacOS support which are present in the original TensorFlow repo.
+And, Windows and MacOS support are stripped off which are present in the original TensorFlow repo.

-Note also the "editor" adjusted compute capabilies support.
-Only SM = ["6.0", "6.1", "7.0", "7.2", "7.5"] cards are supported, and requires CUDA version >= 9.0.
+Note also that the "editor" adjusted CUDA compute capability support.
+Only SMs = ["6.0", "6.1", "7.0", "7.2", "7.5"] nVidia GPU cards are supported, and requires CUDA Toolkit version >= 9.0.

 ## Status

-As of Fri May 22 22:22:59 CST 2020, this project is still a Work-In-Progress, with a few bugs to be fixed.
+As of Fri May 29 08:12:47 CST 2020, this project is still a Work-In-Progress, with a few bugs to be fixed.

 - https://github.com/tensorflow/tensorflow/issues/39759
-- `tools/find_cuda_config.py` compress/decompress, see code.
 - TensorRT support was not tailored yet
 - NCCL support was not tailored yet.

 ### Stripped Modules/Dependencies
 - [gemmlowp](https://github.com/google/gemmlowp)
 - [mkl](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html)
-- nccl

 ### Clues
 - TF: third_party/mlir/tblgen.bzl